harshilpatel/emulating-object-based-networking/README.md

         a: Open 2 terminals.
         b: Navigate into the projects directory.
         c: on terminal 1: `cd assignment_0304/server/ && python server.py`
-        d: on terminal 2: `cd assignment_0304/client/ && python client.py`
+        d: on termi nal 2: `cd assignment_0304/client/ && python client.py`
         e: the logs are streamed to the console & file -> *assignment_0304/server/server.log* && *assignment_0304/server/client.log*
         f: inspect the logs/console ouput to understand the behaviour

 Assignment 4
     How to run:
-        A. To run locally on seperate terminals:
+        A. To run locally:
             a.
 Open two terminals and navigate to the project directory.
             b.
 Run `cd assignment_0304/server` and `cd assignment_0304/client` on the terminals.
             c.
 Run the following `./build.sh` and `./run.sh` on both terminals.
-        B. To run remotely using a single terminal:
+        B. To run remotely:
             a.
 Open two terminals and navigate to the project directory.
             b.
 Navigate to the directory -> `cd assignment_0304`
             c.
 Build the docker images for both client and server -> `./build.sh`